shinobi-c0de/shinobi-code/docs/getting-started.md

 # Getting Started

-Shinobi Code is a VSCode Extension but that doesn't mean we are going to leave the
-non-devs in the dark.
+Shinobi Code is a VSCode Extension but that doesn't mean we are going to leave the non-devs in the dark.
-For non-devs, please visit the [demo website](https://www.example.com).
+For non-devs, please visit the [app website](https://app.shinobi-code.com).

 ::: info Note
 VSCode Extension is still in development..